SoyGema/Neural-Machine-Translation/README.md

 *CURRENT STATE OF THE PROJECT*

-Project reproducible with one stage pipeline with ´dvc repro train transformer´
+Project reproducible with one stage pipeline with ´dvc repro train transformer´ With ´dvc pull´ we will download the tokenized datasets.
+The tokenized datasets should be located in the keras cache folder , as if not recognized in that path

 The current tasks to do include
 - [ ] debugging Inference and saving model.